Experience a unique twist on a British classic with Frieda’s Afternoon Tea Bus in Bournemouth – served on a moving double-decker bus!

 Frieda’s Tearooms is well known locally for its amazing cakes, so it’s no surprise that this was the best bit of the whole Afternoon Tea Bus experience.
 But everything from start to finish was really good.
 If you want a unique experience in Bournemouth and one of the best afternoon teas in Dorset, you need to give this a try.

 Frieda’s TeaBus starts from £35 for adults and £30 for kids (5 to 11 years old).
-The tours normally depart every Saturday and Sunday from 2pm.
-However, at the moment there is only one tour a week, so check the website for more information.
+Tours depart at 2pm every Saturday and Sunday from Bournemouth Pier.
+Booking in advance is essential.

 - Telephone: 012 0229 1981